kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-cli.md

 ### Subcommands

+Subcommands to perform actions or organized into categories that describe the subject of the action you want to perform.
+For example, you can create and manage all wallet-related information using the `wallet` subcommand.
-Use the following subcommand subjects to specify the type of operation you want to perform or to view usage information for a specific command.
+Use the following subcommands to select the category of information for the operation you want to perform.

 | Use this subcommand | To do this
 | ------------------- | -----------
-| `config` | Configure the initial context and properties for the command-line interface.
+| `config` | Configure the initial context and properties for working with the `kadena` command-line interface.
-| `dapp` | Create and manage an application project.
+| `dapp` | Create and manage an application project using a frontend framework template.
+| `wallet` | Generate keys and manage wallets.
-| `keys` | Generate and manage public and secret keys.
+| `key` | Generate and manage public and secret keys.
 | `account` | Create, fund, and manage accounts that contain fungibles assets.
-| `networks` | Create and manage network information.
+| `network` | Create and manage network information.
 | `tx` | Create and manage transactions.
-| `wallet` | Generate and manage wallets or generate keys from a wallet.
 | `help` | Display usage information for a specified command.
+| `version` | Display version information.

 For reference information and examples, select an appropriate subcommand.

 ### Interactive and quiet modes

-You can make commands prompt you interactively for required parameters by not including arguments in the command.
+If you want to minimize the information you enter on the command-line, you can enter arguments by responding to interactive prompts.
+Responding to prompts interactively is typically the best approach when getting started, eliminating the need to look up or remember the argument required for the action you want to perform.
-You can reduce interactive prompting by specifying the arguments as part of the command.
+As you gain experience, you can reduce interactive prompting by specifying the arguments as part of the command.

 If you want to disable all interactive prompts and confirmation messages, you can use the `--quiet `flag.
 The `--quiet` flag enables you to automate tasks in environments where interactive input is impractical, such as continuous integration (CI) pipelines.
 If you include the  `--quiet` flag in a command, the command suppresses all interactive prompts and skips confirmations, so that the command executes uninterrupted.
 This mode ensures that automated processes can run smoothly and efficiently, without the need for manual intervention.